Mastering personal goal setting

 ✳️✳️✳️

 Many people set personal goals they want to reach—specific outcomes they want to achieve within a certain time frame.
 This is especially common around the New Year, when people make resolutions.
-For example, someone might set a goal to earn a bachelor’s degree in mathematics in four years, develop an exercise habit in two months, or reduce stress and find more balance in life.
+These goals usually reflect a desire for change, whether it’s something external, like earning a degree or developing an exercise habit, or something internal, like building confidence or finding more balance in life.

 Before starting to work on a goal, it’s important to make sure the goal is clear and gives you a sense of direction.
-Many people don’t reach their goals because the goal isn’t specific enough, they’re unclear about why it matters, or they’re not willing to make the changes or sacrifices needed.
+Many people don’t reach their goals because the goal isn’t specific enough, they’re unclear about why it matters, or they have insufficient motivation to make the changes or sacrifices required.
 Following the steps outlined below can help you greatly improve your chances of reaching your goals.
+It really just comes down to a few simple questions: What do I want to achieve?
+Why does it matter to me?
+And what am I willing and able to give up to get there?

 The benefits of setting goals